Metallic Color Seal Printing

 ・100%: Just right

-However, note that the color's appearance may vary slightly depending on the color.
+However, note that the color's appearance may vary slightly depending on the hue.
 Special colors are created by mixing multiple inks.
 In this process, the transparency of the ink gradually decreases due to the addition of different inks, which increases the opacity.
 This can block the silver shine, so adjustments to the halftone percentage in the data may be necessary.
 Therefore, we recommend conducting a color proof in advance when using special colors.

 How was the metallic expression using silver?
 We hope this serves as a hint for your future design creations.